Introverts who are looking for the perfect career can rejoice because we’ve collected 6 healthcare jobs for introverts with no patient contact.

 Median salary: $49,400

 If you want to avoid absolutely all patient contact, then you should consider becoming a medical equipment repairer.
 You need to be an expert when it comes to fixing advanced medical equipment such as scanners.
 This is actually a very profitable career as the need for medical equipment repairers is expected to grow in the next few years.
 In order to consider this career path, you need a degree in biomedical technology or engineering, but the job is perfect for those who are not keen on interacting with patients.
+Now, let’s see the top two on the list of healthcare jobs for introverts with no patient contact.

 2.Medical and Clinical Technologists And Technicians